parsahosseini/contrast/README.md

 frame = load_dataset('diamonds')
 ```

-To execute contrast-set learning, using the STUCCO algorithm, we can leverage
+To execute STUCCO contrast-set learning, we can leverage
 the `ContrastSetLearner` class.
-Each such object requires a pandas DataFrame,
+Each such object requires a pandas `DataFrame`
-`frame`, and a feature where rules will be contrasted against.
+and a column name or feature, `group_feature`, where rules will be contrasted against.

 ```python
 # a skeleton object; no contrast-set analysis has taken place.